-Construction activities are likely to have significant (albeit temporary) adverse effects on the Wheeler Peak Wilderness due to the shared boundary with TSV.
-The draft EA includes Project Design Criteria that require TSV to develop a construction implementation plan to outline how construction access routes will avoid wilderness areas and to provide specific routes in areas proximate to the wilderness boundary.
+Construction activities are likely to have significant adverse effects on the Wheeler Peak Wilderness due to the shared boundary with TSV.
+The Project Design Criteria in the draft EA require TSV to develop a construction implementation plan to outline how construction access routes will avoid wilderness areas and to provide specific routes in areas proximate to the wilderness boundary.
 While these limitations are important, the CNF should take additional steps to require TSV to minimize construction noise and the visual impacts of heavy machinery in the wilderness through appropriate screening, timing restrictions, and noise reduction technologies.